grommunio/grommunio-documentation/admin/administration.rst

 The following properties can be set:

+- Mode: Normal or shared user
 - Username (required): Username of the user
 - Password (required): Password of the user
 - Display name: Name to be displayed for this user
 - Storage quota limit: Storage limit of the user
 - Type: Type of user
+- Homeserver: The server, on which the user's data is stored

 Click `Add` to confirm or `Cancel` to cancel.
 If you need to further specify user properties, click `Add and Edit` to open